 2. Superior engagement

 According to Alexa, the average daily time on site for LinkedIn is 11 minutes.
-Note that those who spend time on LinkedIn are clearly here to look for answers in the professional ecosphere.
+Note that those who spend time on LinkedIn are usually looking for answers in the professional ecosphere.
 This is very much unlike the time spent on other social media sites, where people log in just to ‘tune out’ from work.

 3. Better representation